4. clindet workflow#

 Add a

-INFO field in the VCF metadata (proc_hdr
+TRICKYINFO field in the VCF metadata (proc_hdrfunc)Remove

-fields from VCF metadata (postproc_hdr
+TRICKY_*andANNfields from VCF metadata (postproc_hdrfunc)Remove

-fields into a single pipe separated field underINFO/TRICKY
+ANNandTRICKY_*INFO fields from variants, but join theTRICKY_*fields into a single pipe separated field underINFO/TRICKY.This basically reduces the VCF size substantially.

-input: above output cleaned VCF
+somatic_vcf_prepinput: above output cleaned VCF

 output: